-Mallory Morales has served as our Vice President, Finance since May 2021 and as Vice President, Finance and Treasurer since August 2022.
-Prior to joining us, Ms. Morales served as Strategic Finance Business Partner at Gilead Sciences, Inc. ("Gilead"), a biopharmaceutical company, from October 2020 to May 2021, where she oversaw the integration of the research and development organization of Immunomedics, Inc. ("Immunomedics") following its acquisition by Gilead in October 2020.
+Mallory Morales has served as our Chief Accounting Officer and Treasurer since July 2023, and previously served as our Vice President, Finance and Treasurer from August 2022 to June 2023 and as our Vice President, Finance from May 2021 to July 2022.
+Prior to joining us, Ms. Morales served as Strategic Finance Business Partner at Gilead Sciences, Inc.

+("Gilead"), a biopharmaceutical company, from October 2020 to May 2021, where she oversaw the integration of the research and development organization of Immunomedics, Inc. ("Immunomedics") following its acquisition by Gilead in October 2020.
 From April 2018 to October 2020, she served as Director and Assistant Controller at Immunomedics, an antibody drug conjugate company, where she oversaw the annual operating budget, forecasting and business planning.
-From May 2014 to April 2018, Ms. Morales held roles of increasing seniority at L'Oréal S.A. ("L'Oréal"), a personal care company, most recently as Director of Finance and Global Brand Controller, L'Oreal Professional Products Division, where she oversaw and managed all financial and accounting functions.
+From May 2014 to April 2018, Ms. Morales held roles of increasing seniority at L'Oréal S.A., a personal care company, most recently as Director of Finance and Global Brand Controller of the L'Oreal Professional Products Division, where she oversaw and managed all financial and accounting functions.
 Ms. Morales is a CPA and began her career as an auditor for Pricewaterhouse Coopers.
 She earned her B.S. in Accounting and Business with honors from the State University of New York at Albany.

 Leah R. Neufeld has served as our Chief People Officer since October 2022.
-Ms. Neufeld joins us from Luzsana Biotechnology, where, since August 2021, she served as Chief Human Resources Officer, and as part of the executive team, helped establish Luzsana globally as a subsidiary of Hengrui Medicines, the largest Pharma company in China.
-Previously, she was the Vice President, People, at Prevail Therapeutics, from 2019 and following its acquisition by Eli Lilly in 2021.
-Prior to that, from 2015 through 2019, Ms. Neufeld was the Head of Human Resources at Intercept Pharmaceuticals.
-Before that, from 2014 to 2015, she was the Global Head of Human Resources for NPS Pharma until it was acquired by Shire Pharmaceuticals in 2015.
-From 2009 to 2014, she held positions of increasing responsibility at Daiichi Sankyo Pharma Development, most recently serving as Director of Human Resources.
-Earlier in her career, from 2002 to 2009, she held various human resources positions at Johnson & Johnson, including Manager of Human Resources in the consumer division and its oncology company called Ortho Biotech.
+Prior to joining us, Ms. Neufeld served as Chief Human Resources Officer of Luzsana Biotechnology ("Luzsana") from August 2021 to October 2022, where she, as part of the executive team, helped establish Luzsana globally as a subsidiary of Hengrui Medicines.
+Previously, she was the Vice President, People, at Prevail Therapeutics from September 2019 to August 2021, until its acquisition by Eli Lilly.
+Prior to that, from August 2015 through September 2019, Ms. Neufeld was the Head of Human Resources at Intercept Pharmaceuticals, and from January 2014 to July 2015 was the Global Head of Human Resources for NPS Pharma until it was acquired by Shire Pharmaceuticals.
+From April 2009 to January 2014, she held positions of increasing responsibility at Daiichi Sankyo Pharma Development, most recently serving as Director of Human Resources.
+Earlier in her career, from November 2002 to April 2009, Ms. Neufeld held various human resources positions at Johnson, including Manager of Human Resources in the consumer division and its oncology company called Ortho Biotech.
 Ms. Neufeld earned a B.A. in psychology from the American University and an M.S. in career counseling and organization development from Johns Hopkins University.